trichelab/bamSliceR/README.md

 ## Installing

-To install the private package:
+To install the private package, please use R version 4.3 (or higher), then install as follows:

     # install.packages("devtools")
     library(devtools)